 The fibers of polyester are always strong, whether wet or dry.
 It does not get damaged easily – whether by stretching or shrinking.
 But Acetate fibers are not as strong.
+That is one of the disadvantages of the fabric.
 Polyester is far more durable than Acetate.

 Both polyester and Acetate are synthetic fabrics, so both do not absorb water the way natural fabrics do.
 But compared to other synthetic fabrics, Acetate has more moisture-absorbing qualities.
 Hence it is often used as a comfortable lining material.
 Polyester has a tendency to absorb and retain perspiration odor.

 Polyester is an easy-to wash fabric.
 It can be hand washed or machine washed in cold water/warm water and even tumble dried.
 Polyester doesnot shrink in the wash, nor does it lose color.